mahriman/dirnews/README.md

   File ending .txt is stripped and underscore is replaced with whitespace to create the title of the news item.

-  When a news item has been read the script creates $DIRNEWSHOMEDIR<newsitem_name>.read
+  When a news item has been read the script creates $DIRNEWSHOMEDIR&lt;newsitem_name&gt;.read

   $DIRNEWSDIR should have mode 1777 set to allow any user to create news, but prohibit deletion of other users' news.